 If your door is equipped with a proximity lock, slide your University ID card over the black box on the door.
 A green light should flash and the lock will open.
 The lock will automatically re-engage after approximately twenty seconds.
 If you receive a red light, wait one minute and then try again.
 If you experience any difficulties, please visit the Hospitality Desk at Hartley Hall.
 The lock will automatically re-engage after approximately twenty seconds.

-The Brownstones, Hartley, and Woodbridge all use traditional metal (hard) keys and mechanical locks.
+Hartley and Woodbridge all use traditional metal (hard) keys and mechanical locks.